syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 The following code example explains how to add OLE objects to the document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds new section to the document
+IWSection section = document.AddSection();
+//Adds new paragraph to the section
+IWParagraph paragraph = section.AddParagraph();
+//Opens the file to be embedded
+FileStream fileStream = new FileStream("Book1.xlsx", FileMode.Open);
+//Loads the picture instance with the image need to be displayed WPicture picture = new WPicture(document);
+FileStream imageStream = new FileStream(@"Image.png", FileMode.Open, FileAccess.ReadWrite);
+picture.LoadImage(imageStream);
+//Appends the OLE object to the paragraph
+WOleObject oleObject = paragraph.AppendOleObject(fileStream, picture, OleObjectType.ExcelWorksheet);
+//Saves the Word document to MemoryStream.
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document.
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document